Peter-Nguyen96/Capstone-Project-Analytics-Dashboard-and-ML-Model/README.md

 Revenue projections will be made following multiple regression analyses based on the revenue table down to date and country level.
 Content recommendations will follow a more advanced machine learning model (tbd)

+## TRIANGLE Update
+- Dropped the faulty advertsing table due to improper data types.
+- Created a query to properly format the advertising data table, in order to load the csv file into it.